 Tip: Don’t go overboard if you choose to smoke with Hickory.
 When food is exposed to hickory smoke for an extended period, it can develop a bitter aftertaste.

 History of hickory wood

 Hickory is popular in the southern United States as well as the Midwest.
-This wood is unique in that it is versatile and works well for longer periods of smoking and grilling.
+This wood is unique because it is versatile and works well for longer periods of smoking and grilling.

-Hickory is a clean-burning wood that gives pitmasters many options when it comes to smoking meats.
+Hickory is a clean-burning wood that gives pitmasters many options for smoking meats.
 Hickory is a popular choice for first-time BBQ smoker owners because it pairs well with a wide range of foods and sauces.

 Best food pairings